ludolpif/llss/doc/BUILDING-Windows.md

 ## Prerequisites

-- Install VisualStudio 2022 Community (should work on others versions, but ABI between mods and app is at risk)
+- Install VisualStudio 2022 Community (Free)
+  - Should work on others versions, but ABI between mods and app is at risk
+  - Be sure to install the 'Desktop Development with C++' workload
   - You may let it install in it's default `C:\Program Files\Microsoft Visual Studio\2022\Community` folder
   - Make a first launch, try to run an Hello World then exit
 - Create some folders for development, I use `C:\dev\libs` and `C:\dev\git`